cpplibv/libv/LIBV-TODO.md

-libv.ui: event oriented flags, reset should unsub from events | solved by separate set/get and flagPurge libv.ui: event oriented flags, set should sub for events | solved by separate set/get and flagPurge libv.ui: focus, key and char watcher and dynamic change of them
+libv.ui: event oriented flags, reset should unsub from events | solved by separate set/get and flagPurge libv.ui: event oriented flags, set should sub for events | solved by separate set/get and flagPurge libv.ui: focus, key and char watcher and dynamic change of them libv.ui: pimpl ContextUI

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui: pimpl ui context
+libv.ui: style should be forward declared, figure out intrusive_ptr forward declaration libv.ui: cleanup context_ui redundant codes

 mouse
-	libv.ui: window focus - mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically libv.ui: absorb - mouse event absorb/shield/plates
+	libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically libv.ui: absorb - mouse event absorb/shield/plates
 	libv.ui: absorb - make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: relative - mouse event should contain a watcher relative coordinates too